The Ultimate Kidney Jing Fortifier and

 That means there are 20 lbs. of roots to every 1 lb. of finished extract, using four-year-old roots.
 All the active constituents of the roots are concentrated to make this extract even more powerful.

 He Shou Wu must be prepared properly to have its tonic properties.
 Raw, unprepared He Shou Wu is a strong laxative and should not be consumed regularly.
 It is potentially liver toxic in this form.
 However, in processed form, it is found to be protective of the liver.
 Beware of companies selling unprepared He Shou Wu as they are unaware of this fact.

 Prepared He Shou Wu is extremely safe.
-In Lethal Dose 50 tests there was found to be no deaths even after 1000g/kg!
+In Lethal Dose 50 tests, there were found to be no deaths even after 1000g/kg!

 The only possible side effect that some people find is slightly soft stools and mild gastrointestinal discomfort though this is rare.